billster45/r-guides-and-galleries/README.md

 Learn to analyse data with R
 ----------------------------

-**Learn R Code Skills:** Learn how to analyse data using RStudio from zero knowledge to quite advanced by following [Modern R with the tidyverse](https://b-rodrigues.github.io/modern_R/).
+**Learn data analysis R Skills from scratch:** Learn how to analyse data using RStudio from zero knowledge to quite advanced by following [Modern R with the tidyverse](https://b-rodrigues.github.io/modern_R/).
 Another popular guide is [R for Data Science](https://r4ds.had.co.nz).

 **Totally new to code or R?
 Scared you will fail and feel stupid?:** If you've never coded before, or you have struggled to improve your R skills, consider paying for gentle guided learning created by DataCamp.
 The DataCamp [data analyst skill track](https://www.datacamp.com/tracks/data-analyst-with-r) takes you through 16 courses in a logical order.
 They assume no knowledge or skill.